Menu

 Head Coach

-Mike O’Shea enters his 10th season as Head Coach of the Winnipeg Blue Bombers in 2024 after helping lead the team to a 14-4 record and a fourth consecutive berth in the Grey Cup in 2023.
+Mike O’Shea enters his 12th season as Head Coach of the Winnipeg Blue Bombers in 2026 after signing a three-year contract extension on November 17, 2025.

-The Blue Bombers are continually one of the CFL’s most-disciplined teams and were the least-penalized team in 2023 for a sixth consecutive season.
-The defence ranked first in fewest points allowed, while the offence was the CFL’s most prolific in 2023.
+The Blue Bombers are continually one of the CFL’s most-disciplined teams and were the least-penalized team in 2025 for an eighth consecutive season.
+The defence ranked once again first in fewest offensive points allowed in 2025 at 21.4, continuing a run of stinginess that began in 2021.

 Dating back to 2021, the thrilling 33-25 overtime victory over the Hamilton Tiger-Cats in the 2021 Grey Cup made the Blue Bombers the first CFL team to repeat as champions in a decade, and the first in Winnipeg since 1961-62.
 The Blue Bombers 2019 championship ended a drought that had covered 28 seasons dating back to 1990.